pefbrute/twitchio_bot_template/dev.to.md

     ```bash
     pip install twitchio python-dotenv requests
     ```
-    *Note: This guide was developed and tested using `twitchio` version `2.10.0` and `requests` version `2.32.3` on Ubuntu 22.04.
+    *Note: This guide was developed and tested using Python `3.10.12`, `twitchio` version `2.10.0`, and `requests` version `2.32.3` on Ubuntu 22.04.
 Other versions or operating systems should generally work, but you might encounter minor differences.*

     You can also create a `requirements.txt` file in your project root (`my_twitch_bot/requirements.txt`):
     ```plaintext